lok2042/chegg-java-oop-assignments/README.md

-This repository contains lab work / assignments obtained from Chegg.com. 🇺🇸 All lab work / assignments test on object-oriented concepts using Java. ☕️ Most of the source codes were my own work with some help from my classmates. 🖥 💻 We ain't take any Expert's answers coz we ain't got no premium accounts 🥲
+This repository contains lab work / assignments obtained from Chegg.com. 🇺🇸 \n All lab work / assignments test on object-oriented concepts using Java. ☕️ Most of the source codes were my own work with some help from my classmates. 🖥 💻 We ain't take any Expert's answers coz we ain't got no premium accounts 🥲